The beginner's guide to the French elections (and a refresher for the rest of you)

 - Fun fact: After law school she worked as a public defender and sometimes defended ... illegal immigrants.

 - Shocking fact : At age 8, she survived a bombing that destroyed her family's apartment.
-The attackers were trying to get her dad, who founded the National Front.)
+The attackers were trying to get her dad, who founded the National Front.

 Emmanuel Macron